OPEC expected to stick to view of long-term oil demand rise

 By Alex Lawler

-LONDON, Oct 28 (Reuters) - OPEC's view that world oil demand will keep rising for longer than many other forecasters predict is not expected to change much in its forthcoming major report, despite the growing role of renewables and electric cars, two OPEC sources said.
+LONDON, Oct 28 (Reuters) - OPEC is likely to maintain its view world oil demand will rise for another decade, longer than many other forecasters predict, in a forthcoming major report, despite the growing role of renewables and electric cars, two OPEC sources said.

 The Organization of the Petroleum Exporting Countries is scheduled to update its long-term oil demand forecasts in its 2022 World Oil Outlook on Oct.
-31. The 2021 version sees oil demand plateauing after 2035.
+31. The 2021 version sees oil demand reaching a plateau after 2035.

-Another decade or more of oil demand growth would be a boost for producers and OPEC, whose 13 members depend on oil income, and would highlight the need for continued investment in new oil supplies.
+Another decade or more of oil demand growth would be a boost for producers and OPEC, whose 13 members depend on oil income, and would justify continued investment in new supplies.
 Consumers and governments urging efforts to curb oil use to combat climate change would be less happy.

-OPEC made a shift in 2020 as the pandemic hit demand by saying it will eventually plateau, after having predicted years of ever-rising demand.
-The latest update is likely to keep OPEC among the more optimistic forecasters of oil demand.
+OPEC made a shift in 2020 when the pandemic hit demand, saying it would eventually slow after years of predicting ever-increasing consumption.
+The latest update is likely to keep OPEC among the more bullish forecasters of oil demand.

-"It is similar to last year in terms of the demand outlook," one of the OPEC sources said.
+"It is similar to last year in terms of the demand outlook," one of the OPEC sources said on condition of anonymity.
+The second source said OPEC has not brought forward its timeline for when plateau demand is forecast.

 Other predictions see oil demand peaking earlier.
-TotalEngergies for example has forecast this will take place before 2030.
+TotalEngergies has forecast this will take place before 2030.

-The International Energy Agency on Thursday said demand for all fossil fuels was set to peak or plateau for the first time in the agency's history of modelling, with oil demand levelling off in the middle of the next decade.
+The International Energy Agency on Thursday for the first time in its history of modelling said demand for all fossil fuels was set to peak, with oil demand levelling off in the middle of the next decade.

 OPEC's Vienna headquarters declined to answer questions ahead of the publication's launch on Monday in Abu Dhabi that will be attended by OPEC Secretary General Haitham Al Ghais and other OPEC officials.